 Once the text has been converted, students can annotate on the note or copy the text directly into a Google Doc.
 Or they can use the Notepad tool to bring the text in while they are creating and need to quote source material.
 This is a great option for teachers who want students annotating text since the teacher can create the Keep note and share it with their students to interact with.

 Drawing and Voice Tool:

-While this is only available through the mobile app, enough students have their own phones that I believe these tools are worth mentioning.
 The Draw tool allows the user to create a drawing as a note.
 Once the drawing has been created, that drawing can then be dropped right into a Google Doc or Slide.
 For those students that have an artistic eye or a need for an image they can’t find anywhere else, this draw feature comes in pretty handy.
 Unfortunately for me, my drawings skills are pretty weak.

-As for the voice tool, students can record their thoughts, much like the television lawyers and therapist from yesteryear.
+While the voice recording tool is only available through the mobile app, enough students have their own phones that I believe it is worth mentioning.
+With the voice tool, students can record their thoughts, much like the television lawyers and therapist from yesteryear.
 Not only does Keep transcribe their words for them, it also keeps the audio file for playback.
 This is great for students to take notes on the fly (think of those field trips to the museum or zoo that we all love to take – student sees an amazing work of art or fancy animal; opens up Keep; snaps a photo and records an audio clip about their impressions).

 The student uses for Google Keep are wide and varied and I would bet dollars to donuts that your students could come up with a million different uses for this highly accessible and totally free tool.
 What do you think your students will do with Keep?
 What do you want them to do with Keep?
 Add your ideas in the comments!